 Outfit Automation – What is it?

-Oftentimes as part of your performance you will want to make quick, tightly choreographed changes to clothing or attachments on your performing avatars.
-For example, you may want performers on stage to each attach music instruments, or you way want them to each wear a costume mask, or you may wish them to each switch to a completely different outfit.
+Oftentimes as part of your performance you will desire to make quick, tightly choreographed changes to clothing or attachments on your performing avatars.
+For example, you may want performers on stage to each attach music instruments, or you way want them to each wear a costume mask, or you may wish them to switch to a completely different outfit quickly.

 MST Outfitter makes this possible.
 You can make clothing and attachment changes quickly to specific groups you define, for both you and your fellow performers.
 This is all done safely and with excellent performance.